 - If your store has a specialty cheese department, ask them to cut down larger pieces of cheese, so the price will be less, and they’ll be a great size for tasting.
 My local Fry’s (Kroger) store has a $5 or less bin for smaller pieces of cheese, and they also feature clearance selections sometimes too.

-- Many readers have reported that they love ALDI for affordable specialty meat & cheese options!
+- Many readers have reported that they love ALDI for its affordable specialty meat & cheese options!

-- Don’t forget to also supply a few cheese knives for guests so they can easily enjoy!
+- Don’t forget to also supply a few cheese knives for guests so they can easily enjoy all the cheese varieties.

 Step 3: Pick a couple of cured meats.